wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 25 20151024 =
+* Blog Groups: This is the last time this obsolete plugin will be released.
+If you wish to use it in the future, copy it to another plugin directory and activate it from there.
+The replacement is the Blog Groups 2 plugin in the plugin pack.
+* Fix: Prevent duplicates when referring to parent posts on the child blog.
+See https://wordpress.org/support/topic/acf-clone-post-issue?replies=3
+* Fix: Attachments in child posts were getting the wrong guid.
+See 2 year old bug https://core.trac.wordpress.org/ticket/25650 that is still open.
+* Code: custom_fields()->child_fields() now method chain.
+* Code: get_post_types action has two new conveience methods: add_type and add_types.
+* New Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/sync-taxonomies-broadcast-plugin/">Sync Taxonomies</a> now allows for recording taxonomy changes and then replaying them on other blogs, simplifying mass-editing of terms.

 = 24 20151009 =
 * New: Allow children to be unlinked / trashed / deleted from the meta box.